Employee Professional Development Plan: How to Create One

 • Where can I turn for advice and support?

-Going through a few steps when creating a PDP can help guide your thinking and ensure accuracy.
-Everyone is different, so while this plan includes three steps, yours may consist of more.
+Walking your employee through steps, such as listing goals and writing down strengths, when creating a PDP can help guide their thinking and ensure accuracy.
+Everyone is different, so while this plan includes three steps, another employee's plan may include more.

-Make them SMART goals, which means they should follow these guidelines:
+The employee can make SMART goals, which follow these guidelines:

 • Specific instead of broad

-• Meaningful so that your goals align with your core values
+• Meaningful so that their goals align with their core values

 • Achievable and realistic

-• Time-bound, so you have a timeframe and deadline to complete your goals
+• Time-bound, so they have a timeframe and a deadline to complete their goals

 Honest self-assessment is critical when creating a PDP.
 Some examples of strengths and weaknesses might include the following:

-Make it legible and large enough to read it.
-Post your plan on a bulletin board, refrigerator, or cupboard, and refer to it regularly.
+Your employee needs to make their PDP legible and large enough to read.
+Suggest that they post their plan on a bulletin board, refrigerator, or cupboard, and refer to it regularly.

 Learn from the best